 Gas or Electric

 There are many instances where the location of the car’s use will mandate that it be electric.
-Be sure to check with any local laws that would govern the car’s use.
+Be sure to check with any local laws or camp ground rules that would govern the car’s use.

 - Gas Car Pros – all day use without the time needed to recharge, no access to an electrical outlet is necessary.
 Very little routine maintenance is required for normal use.